-Behind the purported CLT-explanations, there seems to be the idea that for a given quantity of interest, there are so many factors, and so many ways of breaking factors up into sub-factors, and so many ways of combining factors, and so many ways of transforming factors, that there must be some set of appropriate factors-possibly transformed-that sum and/or multiply to the quantity.
+Behind the purported CLT explanations, there seems to be the idea that for a given quantity of interest, there are so many factors, so many ways of breaking factors up into sub-factors, so many ways of combining factors, and so many ways of transforming factors, that there must be some set of appropriate factors-possibly transformed-that sum and/or multiply to the quantity.
 Once we have that set of factors, the CLT kicks in, and we can explain why the quantity of interest is normally distributed (so this line of thought goes).

-3.6 Transformations of Quantities
+3.6 Transformations of quantities

 However, this line of reasoning has the potential to over-generate.
-There are many quantities in nature that are not normally distributed, and yet they have many factors, and there are many ways of transforming those factors, etc. It's always possible to transform a quantity, X, that we know to be normally distributed into another quantity, Z, that is not normally distributed.
+There are many quantities in nature that are not normally distributed, and yet they have many factors, and there are many ways of transforming those factors, and so on.
+It's always possible to transform a quantity, X, that we know to be normally distributed into another quantity, Z, that is not normally distributed.
 For example, let H be the height of the males at a university, and G = T(H) where:

 $$T(H) = H + 40$$

 , if $H < 175$

-= $H - 40$ , if $H \ge 175$
+= $H - 40$ , if $H \ge 175$ .

-If H is normally distributed with mean 175 and variance 10, then G isn't normally distributed (e.g., Figure 4).
+If H is normally distributed with mean 175 and variance 10, then G isn't normally distributed (for example, Figure 4).

-If there are a large number of factors that determine H-values, then this is also true for G. Do these factors sum to H in a way that satisfies the CLT?
-The line of thought from the previous section was that there are so many sets of factors that determine H, and so many ways of transforming them, etc., that there must be some set of factors that combine in some combination of sums and products to equal H. However, this reasoning seems to apply equally well for G. How, then, can we justify applying the line of argument to H and not to G?
+If there are a large number of factors that determine H values, then this is also true for G. Do these factors sum to H in a way that satisfies the CLT?
+The line of thought from the previous section was that there are so many sets of factors that determine H, and so many ways of transforming them, and so on, that there must be some set of factors that combine in some combination of sums and products to equal H. However, this reasoning seems to apply equally well for G. How, then, can we justify applying the line of argument to H and not to G?

-We know that if H is normally distributed, then G isn't, since G is T(H) and this transformation doesn't preserve normality-nor even approximate normality.
+We know that if H is normally distributed, then G isn't, since G is T(H)and this transformation neither preserves nor even approximates normality.
 This transformation is the final combination of sums and products of factors that determine G, and so it seems that it's because the transformation is part of what determines G that G is not normally distributed.
-Perhaps this is what separates H and G. To complete the argument, we need to show that there are no similar transformations in the determination of H. The problem, though, is that H can be defined in terms of G as $H = T^{-1}(G)$ , where:
+Perhaps this is what separates H and G. To complete the argument, we need to show that there are no similar transformations in the determination of